Votega/ga-federal-legislators/README.md

 ## How data is updated

-Files in this repo are pushed automatically from [Votega/votega.org](https://github.com/Votega/votega.org) via a GitHub Actions workflow (`.github/workflows/publish-federal-delegation-to-ga-federal-legislators.yml`).
+Files in this repo are pushed automatically from [Votega/votega.org](https://github.com/Votega/votega.org) via a GitHub Actions workflow (`.github/workflows/publish-federal-delegation-to-ga-federal-legislators.yml`), which runs `scripts/publish_federal_delegation.py` to build every artifact above (JSON, CSV, Markdown, and JSON Schema) in one pass.
 It runs whenever `current-members.json` or `federal-member-votes.json` changes on `main`, and can also be triggered manually.

 Source data comes from the [Congress.gov API](https://api.congress.gov), the Clerk of the House's roll-call XML, and Senate.gov's roll-call XML, via `scripts/generate_current_members_data.py` and `scripts/generate_federal_votes_data.py` in the votega.org repo.